The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Ground state and correlation functions

+Overall, the pattern is very similar to the truncated tetrahedron, where the maximal distance is $d=3$, the stronger correlations are also found for the same-face hexagon bonds; and a mixed sign is acquired for $d=3$ (see Fig.~\ref{fig:SdagScmp}).

-Looking at the decay of the correlations with distance, we find $\xi\sim1.7$ when an exponential fit $\big|\avg{\v{S}\cdot\v{S}_d}\big| \sim \exp\lr{-d/\xi}$ is applied to the maximal absolute values (previously, $\xi=3\sim4$ was proposed~\cite{Scalettar_1993} based on a strong-coupling Quantum Monte Carlo study of the single-band Hubbard model).
-The icosahedron and dodecahedron have larger excitation gaps, but the maximally possible distance is $d=3$ and $d=5$, respectively, so that they are correlated over practically their whole extent (see Fig.~\ref{fig:SdagScmp}).
+Looking at the decay of the correlations with distance, we find $\xi\sim1.4$ when an exponential fit $\big|\avg{\vec{S}\cdot\vec{S}_d}\big| \sim \exp\lr{-d/\xi}$ is applied to the maximal absolute values and $\xi\sim1.2$ if it is applied to bond-averaged values (see inset of Fig.~\ref{fig:SdagScmp}) Previously, $\xi=3\sim4$ was proposed~\cite{Scalettar_1993} based on a strong-coupling Quantum Monte Carlo study of the single-band Hubbard model.
+The truncated tetrahedron and the dodecahedron have larger excitation gaps, but the maximally possible distance is $d=3$ and $d=5$, respectively, so that they are correlated over practically their whole extent (see Fig.~\ref{fig:SdagScmp}).
+The icosidodecahedron has a small gap, but the behaviour of the correlations is very similar to the dodecahedron.
+An exponential fit does not give good results for these small molecules.
 For {\C}, the smallest gap is actually about as large as for the dodecahedron, but the maximal distance is $d=9$ and the drop-off across the whole molecule is larger.
-In this sense, the {\C} spin state is disordered and very different from the ordered Néel phase of the hexagonal lattice~\cite{GaneshBrinkNishimoto_2013}.
+In this sense, the {\C} spin state is disordered.

+The fullerenes C$_n$ have a kind of thermodynamic limit $n\to\infty$, where we expect that the magnetic properties should approach the properties of the hexagonal lattice with Néel order~\cite{GaneshBrinkNishimoto_2013}, which should be detectable by large spin-spin correlations in a finite system.
+Clearly, we are still far away from that limit: The pentagons disrupt the bipartiteness and lead to a disordered state instead.